oslabs-beta/mlflow-js/mlflow/README.md

 # mlflow.js

-A JavaScript library for MLflow.
+A JavaScript library designed to provide seamless integration with MLflow's REST API.
+This package offers access to all the essential endpoints for both the MLflow Tracking Server and Model Registry, along with high-level abstraction workflows, enabling efficient management of machine learning experiments and model lifecycle.

 # Install